doctopus/NGS-Report-OCR-Parser/README.md

 ![READ ME Image of Project](https://cdn.european-virus-archive.com/sites/default/files/field/image/NGS.jpg)

 <br />
+OCR Image Parser: The script takes images and PDFs and parses the text in json.
 The data folder contains input and output folders.

 The script iterates over the files  and processes differently.